yoshc/nn-basic-conv-compare/README.md

 2. Comparing their accuracy
 3. Determining which images are **recognized by the _convolutional_ neural network, but not by the _basic neural network_**, and plotting them
 ---

+### Note:
+Convolutional neural network is not yet implemented